The Best Cairns Liveaboard Boats Await You

 #2 Liveaboard Snorkelling, Liveaboard Scuba Diving, BOTH or neither?

-Are you looking for a Cairns liveaboard boat with breathtaking snorkelling opportunities, that visits shallow areas of dense coral gardens and crew that offer guided snorkelling tours?
+Are you looking for a Cairns liveaboard boat with breathtaking snorkelling opportunities that visit shallow areas of dense coral gardens and crew that offer guided snorkelling tours?

 Liveaboard Scuba Diving